Where To Find This Example

 1. The use of the VSS PHARRAY_RXSIG block

 3. How to measure Gain-to-System-Temperature-Ratio

-To measure G_T of entire Phased array, the noise and Gain must be measured separately and G_T computed using equations since we cannot directly access gain of single antenna.
+To measure G/T of the entire phased array, the noise and gain must be measured separately and G/T computed using equations since we cannot directly access the gain of single antenna.

 In the system diagram Test,

-which consists of single cascade of Antenna and Amp, the built in G_T measurement referenced to output of antenna, is compared to budget measurement of SPWR_node and T_node at output
+which consists of single cascade of antenna and amp models, the built in G/T measurement referenced to the output of antenna, is compared to budget measurement of SPWR_node and T_node at output

-This method was then applied to complete array.
-The input source was split using PHARRAY_RXSIG.
+This method was then applied to the complete array.
+The input source was split using the PHARRAY_RXSIG block.
 The input signal is passed as-is to all the channels.
 This is akin to defining a multipath channel to all the arrays.
-This ensures that the gains of the antennas add correctly
+This ensures that the gains of the antennas add correctly.

 The source and the PHARRAY_RXSIG are made noiseless and an antenna temperature is added to each antenna.
 This means that the antenna temperatures Tant are uncorrelated.
 If the noise were instead added to the source (making each antenna noiseless and due account taken of antenna gain by scaling source temp by factor 10^(-antgain/10)) to give same noise temperature at output of each antenna, then in this case the antenna noise would be fully correlated.
 This is because of the action of the PHARRAY_RXSIG - noise generated outside of the PHARRAY_RSSIG emerges correlated.
 Noise generated internal to the element emerges uncorrelated.